MvdDonk/BrewfatherShoppingList/README.md

 1. Click the extension icon in your toolbar
 2. Click "Open Settings" or right-click the extension and select "Options"
 3. **Set Your Theme Preference**: Choose between "Follow System Settings", "Light Mode", or "Dark Mode"
+4. **Set Your Language Preference**: Choose between "Follow System Language", or select a specific language (English, Dutch, German, French)
-4. Enter your Brewfather User ID and API Key
+5. Enter your Brewfather User ID and API Key
-5. Click "Save Settings"
+6. Click "Save Settings" to apply your changes
-6. Click "Test Connection" to verify your credentials work
+7. Click "Test Connection" to verify your credentials work

+### Settings Preview Mode

+The extension features a safe preview mode for all settings:
+- **Theme changes**: Applied immediately for preview but not saved until you click "Save Settings"
+- **Language changes**: Interface updates instantly to show the new language
+- **Automatic revert**: If you close settings without saving, all changes are automatically reverted
+- **Reset option**: Use "Reset to Saved" to discard all unsaved changes

 ## How to Use